ShaherAshraf/SmartTodo/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
-- Make a use of the app's basic CRUD operations & enjoy a good user experience through it's another features like sound effects, two light modes & the support of two languages.
+- Make a use of the app's basic CRUD operations & enjoy a good user experience through it's other features like sound effects, two light modes & the support of two languages.

 ### Screenshot